Molmed/hercules/README.md

 Prepare for development
 ------------------------

+You need to have nfs installed on your machine for the syncing to work properly.
+On ubuntu install it with:

+    sudo apt-get install nfs-common nfs-kernel-server

 This project is accompanied by a vagrant file.
 Once you have Vagrant and VirtualBox set up this means that you should be able to spool up a virtual test system with this command (run from the root of the project):

     vagrant up